 - Can I switch to distance learning at any time?

-- What is recess going to look like?
+- What does recess look like?

 - What is the plan for activities and athletics?